Ashley Dalton: Personal life

-Dalton is a survivor of breast cancer.
+Dalton is a survivor of breast cancer; after surgery, chemotherapy and radiotherapy in 2014 she had further surgery in 2024.
+She unsuccessfully sued Southend Hospital for failing to diagnose her with cancer in 2011.
+She was diagnosed with metastatic breast cancer in 2025.

 She is a parent and a carer.
 Her ex-husband died of kidney cancer.

-She identifies as LGBT, and has called herself "a gay woman".
+She identifies as LGBT, and has referred to herself as a gay woman.